(Click di image we dey top to watch video of dis lesson)

 )

-For this example, agent dey create with the model gpt-4o-mini, name my-agent, and instructions You are helpful agent.
-The agent get tools and resources to perform code interpretation tasks.
+For dis example, agent create with model gpt-4.1-mini, name my-agent, and instructions You are helpful agent.
+Agent get tools and resources to do code interpretation tasks.

 Thread and messages.
 Thread na another important concept.
-E represent conversation or interaction between an agent and user.
-Threads fit track the progress of conversation, store context info, and manage the state of the interaction.
-Example of a thread:
+E represent conversation or interaction between agent and user.
+Threads fit track conversation progress, store context info, and manage interaction state.
+Example of thread:

 thread = project_client.agents.create_thread()